Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-multiplicativeOperator}
 :::

-An *multiplicative expression* is a binary expression employing the multiplication (`*`), division (`/`) or remainder (`%`) operators.
+A *multiplicative expression* is a binary expression which uses the multiplication (`*`), division (`/`) or remainder (`%`) operators.
 These are [overloadable][Overloadable operators] operators with the following expansions:

 - `A * B` is exactly the same as `A.times(B)`
 - `A / B` is exactly the same as `A.div(B)`
 - `A % B` is exactly the same as `A.rem(B)`

-> As of Kotlin version 1.2.31, there exists an additional overloading function for
-> `%` called `mod`, which is deprecated

 where `times`, `div`, `rem` is a valid operator function available in the current scope.

+> Note: as of Kotlin version 1.2.31, there exists an additional overloadable operator for `%` called `mod`, which is deprecated.

-The return type of this function is not restricted.
+The return type of these functions is not restricted.
-The range expression has the same type as the return type of the corresponding operator function overload variant.
+A multiplicative expression has the same type as the return type of the corresponding operator function overload variant.

 ### Cast expression